evmos/docs/docs/develop/smart-contracts/custom-improvement-proposals.md

 On top of that, the ability to start enumeration at 0 is better to handle for chain developers and allows to have a better overview of the historical progress for each chain.

-Below you will find an example of how the Evmos chain uses this functionality to modify the behavior of the `CREATE` and `CREATE2` opcodes.
+Below, you will find an example of how the Evmos chain uses this functionality to modify the behavior of the `CREATE` and `CREATE2` opcodes.
 First, the modifier function has to be defined: